s4ysolutions/whisper-s4y/README.md

 most valuable in the TF lite targeted environments.

-Besides this task the helper functions suggests the LogMel Spectrogram extraction and solving the notorious crash problem with the message TODO:
+Besides this task the helper functions suggests the LogMel Spectrogram extraction and solving the notorious crash problem with the weird message.

 ## Overview